solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/dex/_index.md

 ## Setup
 {{% notice warning %}}
-This feature requires Gloo's external auth server to communicate with an external OIDC provider/authorization server.
+This feature requires Gloo Edge's external auth server to communicate with an external OIDC provider/authorization server.
 Because of this interaction, the OIDC flow may take longer than the default timeout of 200ms.
 You can increase this timeout by setting the {{% protobuf name="enterprise.gloo.solo.io.Settings" display="`requestTimeout` value on external auth settings"%}}.
-The external auth settings can be configured on the {{% protobuf name="gloo.solo.io.Settings" display="global Gloo `Settings` object"%}}.
+The external auth settings can be configured on the {{% protobuf name="gloo.solo.io.Settings" display="global Gloo Edge `Settings` object"%}}.
 {{% /notice %}}

 {{< readfile file="/static/content/setup_notes" markdown="true">}}